sthiede/Comparative_Genomics/day1_afternoon/README.md

 ```

 Create bwa index for the reference genome.

 ```
 bwa index KPNIH1.fasta
 ```

-Also go ahead and create fai index file using samtools required by GATK in downstream steps.
+Also go ahead and create fai index file using samtools required by GATK in later downstream steps.

 ```
 samtools faidx KPNIH1.fasta